sjdv1982/seamless/docs/sphinx/html/_sources/getting-started.md.txt

 Seamless comes with many tests, that also serve as a demonstration of a particular feature.
 You can see them in <https://github.com/sjdv1982/seamless/tree/master/tests/highlevel> .
 The "test-outputs" folder contains the expected output of the test.

-To run tests yourself, run `seamless-jupyter-trusted` or `seamless-bash-trusted`.
+To run tests yourself, run `seamless-jupyter` or `seamless-bash`.
 Inside the notebook file tree, browse `seamless-tests/highlevel`, or inside a command-line shell, go to `~/seamless-tests/highlevel`.
 Tests are typically executed with Python, but some are interactive. "test-list.txt" contains a list of tests, and extra instructions for the interactive tests.

 Finally, there are also low-level tests (`seamless-tests/lowlevel`), but these are not recommended for study.